-TIGERS AND SHOOTING SPORTS
+LIONS, TIGERS AND SHOOTING SPORTS

+Lions and their adult partners may participate in archery or slingshot shooting sports activities.
 Tigers and their adult partners may participate in all Cub Scouting shooting sports activities.
 The adult partners must be included in all shooting activities.
-Each Tiger must be paired with his adult partner before being allowed to shoot.
-In most cases, Tigers and their adult partners will participate in BB gun shooting at a day camp.
+Each Lion/Tiger must be paired with their adult partner before being allowed to shoot.
+In most cases, Lions/Tigers and their adult partners will participate in shooting sports activities at a day camp.

-Keep in mind that boys of this age have very short attention spans (20 to 30 minutes, maximum) and tire easily.
+Keep in mind that youth of this age have very short attention spans (20 to 30 minutes, maximum) and tire easily.
 They probably have little experience working as a group and may require more time to understand how the range operates.
-Tigers have a wide range of ability and experience levels, so be ready for anything!
+Lions/Tigers have a wide range of ability and experience levels, so be ready for anything!